SPEC

 School Gardens Program Coordinator

 Sharlene is a graduate from the University of Waterloo and Sheridan College.
-As a Community Development specialist, she has more than a decade of experience working with the Not for profit sector and municipal government developing community programs, partnerships, volunteer programs and community capacity building.
+As a Community Development specialist, she has more than a decade of experience working with the not for profit sector and municipal governments developing community programs, partnerships, volunteer programs and community capacity building.
 As a Master Gardener, she is an advocate for the benefits of time spent in nature and in the garden.
 Sharlene is a graduate of the Kwantlen Polytechnic University Farm School program, and is very interested in regenerative agriculture and small scale farming.
 She looks forward to sharing her passion by seeking to engage and inspire the next generation about the importance of food security, climate resilience and connecting to the natural world.

 Emily McGill